Ultimate Guide To WordPress RSS

 For more details, go here:

 Autoblog is an easy-to-use plugin that can be set-up in minutes, without coding skills or complicated instructions.
-Simply copy and paste in your feed URL, name your feed (for admin purposes) and select the blog that you want it to post to.
+Simply copy and paste in the URL of your feed, name your feed (for admin purposes) and select the blog that you want it to post to.

 For more details, go here: